Frank Bongiorno

 Francis Robert Bongiorno (born 1969) is an Australian historian, academic and author.
-He is a professor of history at the Australian National University, and was head of the university's history department from 2018 to 2020.
-Bongiorno is the President of the Australian Historical Association.
+He was a professor of history at the Australian National University.
+He joined the University of Canberra in 2026 as the inaugural Director of the Vice-Chancellor's Centre of Public Ideas and the Donald Horne Professor of History and Public Ideas.

 Personal life and education

 Bongiorno was born in Nhill, Victoria, to a working class family of two children.
 He moved Melbourne in the 1970s, attending a junior school in the northern suburbs.
 Bongiorno attended Parade College in Bundoora from 1981 to 1986 and was a contemporary of future Greens leader, Richard Di Natale.
 At school, Bongiorno was a member of the student representative committee and was awarded the prize for 'school spirit'.
 Bongiorno received an undergraduate honours degree from the University of Melbourne and doctorate from the Australian National University (ANU).
 Originally, he intended to be a school teacher, which was "the highest ambition I had ever been encouraged to conceive."
 However, his postgraduate research at ANU shifted his ambition to historical research and teaching.
 At ANU he received a stipendiary scholarship, which he credits for having kept him "out of the workforce" during the recession of the early 1990s.

 Bongiorno's father died in November 1982, when he was 14 years old.
 Bongiorno's partner is Nicole Tamara McLennan, with whom he has a daughter, Amy.
 McLennnan is a curator and historian who received her PhD from ANU in 1998 and has since worked for the National Centre of Biography, specialising in Victorian history.